KaburaJ/Booking-App/README.md

 ![column_layout image](https://github.com/KaburaJ/Booking-App/blob/main/images/Image002.PNG)
 </br>

 This is similar to the ```double_text_widget.dart``` only that it aligns the first and second texts in a vertical manner.
-The text will appear in a vertical manner as if stacked on top of each other.
+The text will appear in a vertically; as if stacked on top of each other.
 </br>